thoughtbot/maintaining-open-source-projects/book/01-introduction.md

 contributors are organized and the ways they develop software to apply those practices in your team, this book is for you.

-As Software Developers we are used to thinking about software projects, but there are also different kinds of collaborative projects such as [libraries](https://github.com/GITenberg), [government data](https://github.com/project-open-data), [geographical
+As software developers we are used to thinking about software projects, but there are also different kinds of collaborative projects such as [libraries](https://github.com/GITenberg), [government data](https://github.com/project-open-data), [geographical